-The objective of Working Group 2 on Mechanical Components and Materials is to develop a framework that supports the identification of safety criteria and practices for the area of mechanical components and material associated with LTO of light water reactors.
-Providing such a frame work will assist regulators and operators of nuclear power plants (NPPs) in developing processes, procedures and engineering programmes that will ensure the required safety level of their plants is maintained during LTO.
+The objective of Working Group 2 was to develop a framework that supports the identification of safety criteria and practices for the area of mechanical components and material associated with LTO of water moderated reactors.
+Providing such a framework will assist regulators and operators of nuclear power plants (NPPs) in developing processes, procedures and engineering programmes that will ensure the required safety level of their plants is maintained during LTO.

-The activities of Working Group 2 evaluated Member State management processes and practices for the mechanical components and materials of Systems, Structures and Components (SSCs) relevant to LTO whose function belonged in the following 4 categories:
+The activities of Working Group 2 evaluated Member State processes and practices for the mechanical components and materials of systems, structures and components (SSCs) relevant to LTO whose function belonged in the following 4 categories:

 - 1. All safety related SSC that ensure the integrity of the reactor coolant pressure boundary; - 2.
 All safety related SSC that ensure the capability to shut down the reactor and maintain it in a safe shut down condition; - 3.
-All safety related SSC that ensure the capability to prevent or mitigate the consequences of accidents that could result in potential offsite exposure. - 4.
+All safety related SSC that ensure the capability to prevent or mitigate the consequences of accidents that could result in potential offsite exposure; - 4.
 All non-safety related systems, structures, and components whose failure could prevent satisfactory accomplishment of, or initiate challenges to, any of the safety functions defined above.